InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/sustainable-innersource.md

 * Training
 * InnerSource libraries that are critical to business success

-## Sketch (optional)

-visual illustration

-## Solutions

-Verified resolutions and possible resolutions to the problem.

 ## Resulting Context

 What is the situation after the problem has been solved?